 About the Role

-- Relevant and contemporary clinical experience in musculoskeletal physiotherapy and ability to maintain concurrently within or outside of this position.
+- Have relevant and contemporary clinical experience in cardiorespiratory physiotherapy and the ability to maintain concurrently within or outside of this position.

 Life at Flinders